JuanColmegna/JuanColmegna/README.md

 I'm an accountant and IT student. 🤓

-I'm father for two dogs. 🐶🐶
+I'm the father of two dogs. 🐶🐶

 ```js